 He peeled the flap off the envelope and tugged the letter out.
 ‘Harry.’
 He took a deep breath and focused on one word at a time.
-‘I think I probably owe you an apology, but I didn’t want to show up uninvited to give it, so instead, I invite you to our next lesson by way of this portkey letter.
+‘I think I probably owe you an apology, but I didn’t want to show up uninvited to give it.
+Instead, I invite you to our next lesson by way of this portkey letter.
 Please do come, if only to let me explain.’
 He turned it over.
 ‘The word is limoncello.’

 Harry sprawled into long, dry, warm grass.
 He sighed and rested his forehead onto a patch of daisies.
 ‘I hate magical travel.’

 ‘Not your smoothest landing?’
 Fleur’s hand appeared before him.